 Senior Vice-President, Research and Chief Scientific Officer

 Dr. Magnani is co-founder and CSO of GlycoMimetics, Inc (GMI).
-Prior to co-founding GMI, Dr. Magnani founded and led the predecessor company, GlycoTech Corporation as its President and CEO.
+Prior to co-founding GMI, Dr. Magnani founded and led a predecessor company, GlycoTech Corporation, as its President and CEO.
 Previously, he helped co-found the U.S. subsidiary of BioCarb and became its international Vice President of Research.
-Dr. Magnani received his Ph.D. from Princeton University and then joined the Laboratory of Biological Pharmacology of the National Institute of Arthritis, Diabetes and Digestive and Kidney Diseases, (NIADDK) of the National Institutes of Health (NIH).
-He remained at the NIH for ten years, finally serving as a tenured Research Chemist.
-Dr. Magnani is an expert in glycobiology having discovered and characterized many carbohydrate tumor antigens, such as the FDA-approved cancer diagnostic, CA19-9, and developed fundamental technology for the identification of functional carbohydrate epitopes.
+Dr. Magnani received his Ph.D. from Princeton University and then joined the Laboratory of Biological Pharmacology of the National Institute of Arthritis, Diabetes and Digestive and Kidney Diseases (NIADDK) of the National Institutes of Health (NIH).
+He remained at the NIH for 10 years, finally serving as a tenured research chemist.
+Dr. Magnani is an expert in glycobiology, having discovered and characterized many carbohydrate tumor antigens, such as the FDA-approved cancer diagnostic, CA19-9.
+He also developed fundamental technology for the identification of functional carbohydrate epitopes.
 Dr. Magnani is the discoverer of Sialyl Lea and its functions.
 He was the first to identify the binding domain to the selectins common to both Sialyl Lea and Sialyl Lex and used this information to develop potent selectin antagonists as drug candidates now in clinical trials.
-He is the recipient of the 2015 President’s Innovation Award from the Society of Glycobiology and has authored over 100 scientific publications and is an inventor on over 30 issued patents.
+He is the recipient of the 2015 President’s Innovation Award from the Society of Glycobiology, has authored over 100 scientific publications and is an inventor on more than 90 issued patents.

 Senior Vice-President, Clinical Development and Chief Medical Officer

-Mr. Hahn has over 15 years of senior financial and operations experience in emerging organizations.
+Mr. Hahn has more than 15 years of senior financial and operations experience in emerging organizations.
 He joined GlycoMimetics in 2010.
-Previously, Mr. Hahn served as Executive Director of Finance at MiddleBrook Pharmaceuticals (formerly Advancis Pharmaceutical), a publicly traded specialty pharmaceutical company.
+Previously, Mr. Hahn served as executive director of finance at MiddleBrook Pharmaceuticals (formerly Advancis Pharmaceutical), a publicly-traded specialty pharmaceutical company.
 Prior to Advancis, he was a senior accountant with Bering Truck Corporation.
-He began his career as an auditor for the Bank of Clarke County.
-Over the last ten years, Mr. Hahn has worked with life science companies from early stages through product launch.
-He has been involved in multiple initial public offerings and has broad experience in developing strategic plans, creating business models, establishing accounting and auditing systems, and ensuring Sarbanes-Oxley compliance.
-Currently, Mr. Hahn serves as Co-Chairman of the BIO Finance and Tax Committee and as a Co-Chairman of the Steering Committee of the DC chapter of the Association for Bio Financial Officers (ABFO), and also serves on the Securities and Exchange Commissions’ Advisory Committee on Small and Emerging Companies.
+During the last 10 years, Mr. Hahn has worked with life science companies from early stages through product launch.
+He has been involved in multiple initial public offerings and has broad experience in developing strategic plans, creating business models, establishing accounting and auditing systems and ensuring Sarbanes-Oxley compliance.
+Currently, Mr. Hahn serves as co-chairman of the BIO Finance and Tax Committee, as a co-chairman of the Steering Committee of the Washington, DC chapter of the Association for Bio Financial Officers (ABFO), and also serves on the Securities and Exchange Commissions’ Advisory Committee on Small and Emerging Companies.
 He received a B.B.A. in Accounting from Shenandoah University and an M.B.A. from the University of Maryland.

-Mr. Girard has extensive partnering experience having completed collaborations, licenses, acquisitions and spinouts by and between leading pharmaceutical and biotech companies.
-As the GlycoMimetics Vice President of Corporate Development, he is responsible for corporate strategy, for pursuing partnering and licensing opportunities in support of the GlycoMimetics pipeline, and for managing the company's corporate and institutional alliances.
-Prior to joining GlycoMimetics, he held the position of Vice President for Technical Assessment at Shire Pharmaceuticals, and has more than 20 years of business development, research and development and project management experience.
-Prior to serving as Vice President for Technical Assessment, Mr. Girard served as a Senior Director for Business Development at Shire.
-He has held various roles in the biotechnology industry over the past 20 years for companies such as Strakan Life Sciences, Pro-Virus, Inc. and Otsuka Pharmaceuticals.
-Mr. Girard holds an M.B.A. from St. Joseph's University Haub School of Business, and a B.A. from Lehigh University.
+Mr. Girard has extensive partnering experience, including the completion of collaborations, licenses, acquisitions and spinouts by and between leading pharmaceutical and biotech companies.
+As the GlycoMimetics Senior Vice President, Strategy and Corporate Development, he is responsible for corporate strategy, pursuing partnering and licensing opportunities in support of the GlycoMimetics pipeline and for managing the company's corporate and institutional alliances.
+Prior to joining GlycoMimetics, Mr. Girard held the positions of vice president for technical assessment and senior director for business development at Shire Pharmaceuticals.
+He has more than 20 years of business development, research and development and project management experience in life sciences for companies including Strakan Life Sciences, Pro-Virus, Inc. and Otsuka Pharmaceuticals.
+Mr. Girard holds an M.B.A. from St. Joseph's University Haub School of Business and a B.A. from Lehigh University.

 Vice President, Technical Operations

-Mr. Flanner has over 20 years of experience in the development of biopharmaceutical products in emerging pharmaceutical companies.
-He joined GlycoMimetics in 2007 bringing knowledge and experience in chemistry, manufacturing and controls (CMC) as well as biopharmaceutics.
-At GlycoMimetics, he oversees the scale-up and optimization of manufacturing processes for production of clinical supplies for all phases of development.
+Mr. Flanner has more than 20 years of experience in the development of biopharmaceutical products in emerging pharmaceutical companies.
+He joined GlycoMimetics in 2007, bringing knowledge and experience in chemistry, manufacturing and controls (CMC) and biopharmaceutics.
+At GlycoMimetics, he oversees the scale-up and optimization of manufacturing processes for production of clinical supplies.
 He also manages the non-clinical toxicology and pharmacokinetics programs for the company.
-Prior to joining GlycoMimetics, Mr. Flanner was Senior Director of Pharmaceutical Research at MiddleBrook Pharmaceuticals, and previously served as Director of Drug Delivery Sciences at Shire Laboratories.
+Prior to joining GlycoMimetics, Mr. Flanner was senior director of pharmaceutical research at MiddleBrook Pharmaceuticals, and director of drug delivery sciences at Shire Laboratories.
 He holds over 20 formulation patents and co-developed the in vitro dissolution profile comparison factors, f1 and f2, cited in multiple regulatory guidances.
-He received a B.S. in Chemical Engineering from the University of South Carolina, and a Master of Chemical Engineering from Johns Hopkins University.
+He received a B.S. in Chemical Engineering from the University of South Carolina, and an M.S. in Chemical Engineering from Johns Hopkins University.